Epidemiologist I and Epidemiologist II - Analytics & Informatics

 Disseminating findings to technical and lay audiences

-The Epidemiologist II leads bodies of work, is independently responsible for the design of major surveillance projects/systems and analysis of data, and supervises the work of assigned staff.
+The Epidemiologist II leads bodies of work and is independently responsible for the design of major surveillance projects/systems and analysis of data, and supervises the work of assigned staff.
 The pay range for these positions is $41.7561 to $52.9283.

 In accordance with the King County Equity and Social Justice Ordinance and the King County Strategic Plan, the positions support and advance Public Health values for fair and culturally competent service delivery, innovative, effective and efficient application of resources, building a culture of performance and expanding opportunities to seek input, listen and respond to community members.